santoshshinde2012/santoshshinde2012/README.md

 As a seasoned full-stack engineer, I am committed to creating technology-driven solutions that tackle intricate problems.
 I have honed my skills in various aspects of software development, and I take pride in contributing to the tech community by sharing my work and assisting others.

-In my current role, I am responsible for delivering both functional and technical solutions by leveraging advanced technologies and modern architectures, including microservices and micro-frontends.
-My technical expertise encompasses TypeScript, Jest, Next.js, Nest.js, MongoDB, PostgreSQL, GraphQL, and Socket.io.
+Currently, I'm actively involved in various open-source projects, where I collaborate with other developers to build and improve tools that make a difference.

+In addition, I'm working on a new project aimed at helping the technical community get started with their own ventures.
+My goal is to provide resources, guidance, and support to enable others to kickstart their projects with confidence.

 Passionate about continuous learning and technological innovation, I consistently seek opportunities to broaden my expertise and devise creative solutions.
 I actively share my insights and experiences through my blog, as well as contribute to open-source projects.
+I believe in the power of community and open-source collaboration, and I'm always eager to connect with like-minded individuals.

+Let's build something amazing together!

 <div style="display: flex;">
   <div style="flex: 50%; padding: 0 15px;">